pegnet/docs/whitepaper.md

 1. Miners build an Oracle Price Record (OPR).
 The OPR will include:
    - Hash of the winning Oracle Price Record in the previous block
-   - Current total reward payout for this block (which will be allocated to the top 10 winners) and is 5,000 PNT
+   - Current total reward payout for this block (which will be allocated to the top 10 winners) and is 5,000 PEG
    - USD price of each tracked token in the PegNet, based on any price information source that the miners choose.
    - Factom Identity of the miner (chain ID).
-   - A PNT address to accept the reward of the OPR is one of the winners for the block.
+   - A PEG address to accept the reward of the OPR is one of the winners for the block.
    - The Hash of the OPR is combined with a nonce and mined
    - The OPR record + the nonce is published after minute 8
 2. Once the block is complete, we value and rank the miners.